deborahnavarro/deborahnavarro/README.md

 # Deborah Navarro

 First hire at [Barndoor AI](https://barndoor.ai).
-I work across strategy, product, operations and marketing — whatever the company needs most at any given moment and all at once ^*
+I work across strategy, product, operations and marketing — whatever the company needs most at any given moment and often all at once ^*

 One focus right now is the integration layer: the infrastructure that lets AI agents *do things* in enterprise software.
 I manage the end-to-end lifecycle for 60+ service connectors — from spec to production — and making sure they work across the core product.